Wisconsin's 25th Senate district

-The 25th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northwest Wisconsin, the district comprises all of Ashland, Barron, Bayfield, Burnett, Douglas, Iron, Price, and Washburn counties, and part of northern Sawyer County.
-The 25th Senate district is the largest Wisconsin Senate district by area; mostly rural, the largest population center is the city of Superior.
-The district also includes the Bad River and Lac du Flambeau Indian reservations, and most of the Chequamegon–Nicolet National Forest.
+The 25th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northwest Wisconsin, where Wisconsin meets Lake Superior, the district comprises all of Ashland, Bayfield, Burnett, Douglas, Iron, Polk, Sawyer, and Washburn counties.
+It contains the cities of Superior, Ashland, Bayfield, Hayward, Spooner, and Washburn.
+The district also includes the Bad River Indian reservation and the Chequamegon–Nicolet National Forest.

 Current elected officials

 Romaine Quinn is the senator representing the 25th district since January 2023.
 He previously served in the State Assembly, representing the 75th Assembly district from 2015 to 2021, and was mayor of Rice Lake from 2010 through 2012.
+After the 2024 redistricting, Quinn moved to Birchwood and now resides in the new district.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 25th Senate district comprises the 73rd, 74th, and 75th Assembly districts.
 The current representatives of those districts are: